codnificent/Blog/_posts/2018-10-05-how-to-build-a-blog-website-on-netlify-free-hosting.md

 With those being said, let's get into the main thing.
 In this guide, I'm going to show you how I built my blog with Jekyll static site generator.

 Jekyll is a very popular static site generator.
-There are other static site generators for difference purposes.
+There are other static site generators for different purposes.
 If you want a detailed list of them and the number of stars they've got on GitHub, check out this [site](https://www.staticgen.com/)

 In order to work with jekyll locally, you need to install Ruby, if you're using windows machine.